 Definitions

 Function: A block of code that automates a common task in a general way.
-Argument: The an input a function needs to run.
-Tidy formatted: A consistent way to organize data a data table.
+Argument: The input a function needs to run.
+Tidy formatted: A consistent way to organize data and data tables.
 Each variable must have its own column.
 Each observation must have its own row.
 Each value must have its own cell.
 Data frame: Practically, a table of data in R. Specifically, a list of vectors, each containing a different variable.
 All vectors must be the same length in a data frame.
 Vector: Basic unit of data storage in R. Created with the “c” function.
 For example, to create a vector for the NucAcid argument for meltR.A, one can use the “c” function, “c(“RNA”, “AAAA”, “UUUU”)”.
 List: A more advanced type of data storage in R. Can be a list of anything, including vectors, data frames, and other lists.

 Acknowledgments